eadmin2/really-improved-save-button/readme.txt

 - Actions like Duplicate, Next, and Previous use the WordPress REST API and may require appropriate permissions.
 - All actions are available in both Classic and Block editors.

-**Want to help translate?**
-This plugin now uses the Wordpress Translation Service for translations.
-[Please visit the plugin's page to submit your translation!](https://translate.wordpress.org/projects/wp-plugins/improved-save-button)

 == Installation ==

 1. Download Really Improved Save Button.